 - marmalade , orange or apricot: 2 tablespoons

-- Preheat the oven to 170°C slice down through the middle, scoop from the bottom of the bowl, and fold over on top.
-Put the apple slices into a big bowl with the lemon juice, the 4 tbsp of caster sugar and cinnamon to taste.
+- Preheat the oven to 170°C. Put the apple slices into a big bowl with the lemon juice, the 4 tbsp of caster sugar and cinnamon to taste.
 Mix well, cover and set aside.

 - Sift the plain flour with the polenta flour and the baking powder and put aside.

-- Start beating the sugar with 1 whole egg with 2 egg yolks (reserve the 2 egg whites) in a food processor using the cream whisk.
+- Start beating the sugar with 1 whole egg with 2 egg yolks (reserve the 2 egg whites) in a food processor using the wire whisk.